Learning to Answer from Correct Demonstrations

-\paragraph{Analysis.} We now start by analyzing the $\MI$ rule in the more difficult online setting which helps for the intuition for the statistical setting. \begin{theorem}[Online Guarantee for \MI\,] On any sequence $((x_t,y_t))_{t\in \naturals}$ realizable by some $\sigmaexp\in \cS$, the rule $\MI$ (applied to the sequence seen so far) makes at most $|\cS|-1$ mistakes. \end{theorem} \begin{proof}[Proof of \Cref{thm:online-mistake-bound-MI}] Consider any round $t$ in which there was a mistake made by the rule.
-It must be that the set of consistent hypothesis $V_t:=\{\sigma\in \cS\mid y_i \in \sigma(x_i), \forall 1 \leq i \leq t-1\}$ in that round, it must be that there was no \emph{common intersection} in that round, i.e., $\bigcap_{\sigma \in V_t} \sigma(x_t)=\emptyset\,$.
-That means even though we would not know whether we made a mistake in that round, observing $y_t$ will eliminate at least one hypothesis from the version space (i.e., $|V_{t+1}|\leq |V_t| -1$).
-Therefore, the rule cannot make $|V_1|-1=|\cS|-1$ mistakes on any realizable sequence. \end{proof} Note that $\pimaj$ always outputs from the common-intersection whenever it is non-empty, and thus, it enjoys the same online guarantee as in \Cref{thm:online-mistake-bound-MI}.
-We now analyze the performance of $\widehat{\pi}_{\mathrm{CI}}$ in the statistical version.
-Showing that guarantee in \Cref{thm:learnability-of-finite-H} holds even for $\widehat{\pi}_{\mathrm{CI}}$ suffices to show its correctness. \begin{proof}[Proof of \Cref{thm:learnability-of-finite-H}] Partition the $m$ examples into $K:=|\cS|$ consecutive blocks $B_1,\dots,B_K$, each of length $n\geq \frac{1}{\eps}\left( \log|\cS|+\log(1/\delta)\right)$.
-Let $V_t$ denote the version space just before block $B_t$ begins.
-I.e., define the restricted dataset $S_{t}=B_1 \cup \dots \cup B_{t-1}$ and
+\paragraph{Analysis.} We now start by analyzing the $\MI$ rule in the more difficult online setting which helps for the intuition for the statistical setting. \begin{proof}[Proof of \Cref{thm:online-majority}, Upper Bound] Consider any round $t$ in which there was a mistake made by the rule.
+It must be that the set of consistent hypothesis $K_t:=\{r\in \cR\mid y_i \in \sigma_r(x_i), \forall 1 \leq i \leq t-1\}$ in that round, it must be that there was no \emph{common intersection} in that round, i.e., $\bigcap_{r \in V_t} \sigma_r(x_t)=\emptyset\,$.
+That means even though we would not know whether we made a mistake in that round, observing $y_t$ will eliminate at least one hypothesis from the version space (i.e., $|K_{t+1}|\leq |K_t| -1$).
+Therefore, the rule cannot make $|K_1|-1=|\cR|-1$ mistakes on sequence of demonstrations that is always correct w.r.t. some $r\in \cR$.
+Note that $\pimaj$ always outputs from the common-intersection whenever it is non-empty, and thus, it enjoys the same online guarantee as in \Cref{thm:online-majority}. \end{proof}